ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 ============================================

 - A TI-Nspire CAS or non-CAS Clickpad, Touchpad or CX
-- An original OS v3.1.0 installed on it.
-It mustn't have been patched with the TNOC utility.
+- OS v3.1.0 installed on it
 - Any linking program such as TI-Nspire Student Software

 How do I install/upgrade it?